 EU Exit End of Transition Period Guidance

-New and updated guidance continues to be produced advising on both the Great Britain and Northern Ireland regulatory regimes that will apply from 1 January 2021.
+New and updated guidance continues to be produced advising on both the Great Britain and Northern Ireland regulatory regimes that apply from 1 January 2021.
 A range of guides on specific product safety regulations, including cosmetics, PPE, toys, and electrical equipment, for businesses placing goods on the market in Northern Ireland have been published.
 Also, packaged goods and PPE have been added to the guides for businesses placing goods on the market in Great Britain.

 These guides (and further guides as they are produced) can be found at: Gov.uk